Munda, Solomon Islands: History

 In November 1942, during World War II, the town became strategically important after Japanese forces built an airstrip (on the site of today's Munda Airport) to support Japanese forces fighting the Battle of Guadalcanal.
 A Japanese convoy put into Munda Point on 24 November 1942, and started construction under careful concealment from the air by means of rows of coconut palms suspended by cable.
 The airstrip was discovered by American planes on 3 December, and the first airstrikes were delivered by B-17 Flying Fortress bombers on 9 December.
 However, the Japanese were able to use Munda despite regular bombardment from both air and sea, and the Allies launched Operation Cartwheel in order to drive the Japanese out of the Solomons and ultimately eliminate the large Japanese base at Rabaul.
 The New Georgia Campaign was launched in late June, 1943 when mainly American but also Pacific Islander troops conducted the Landings on Rendova and several other amphibious operations throughout the New Georgia Group.

 The Allied forces spent July 1943 conducting the Drive on Munda Point, shelling and bombing Japanese forces in and around Munda Airfield, fighting off a large Japanese counterattack, and eventually closing in on Munda overland, capturing it on 4–5 August during the Battle of Munda Point.
 The heavy fighting left thousands dead on both sides and many more wounded.

 Transport

 Boats are the main method of coastal and inter-island transport.

-The airstrip from World War II was later converted into Munda Airport and is used commercially for daily flights land from Honiara, Seghe and Gizo, including services on Solomon Airlines.
-In 2015, a New Zealand government aid and development project significantly upgraded the field to an international airport in order to serve as an alternate field for international flights to Honiara International Airport, significantly reducing the fuel load and improving the economics of the flight.
+The airstrip from World War II was later converted into Munda Airport and is used commercially for daily flights which land from Honiara, Seghe and Gizo, including services on Solomon Airlines.
+In 2013, a US$20 million New Zealand government aid project modernized and repaired the air strip, which was in disrepair, and removed unexploded ordnances from World War II.
+In 2017, a further US$6 million New Zealand government aid and development project significantly upgraded the field to an international airport in order to serve as an alternate field for international flights to Honiara International Airport, significantly reducing the fuel load and improving the economics of the flight.
+This upgrade saw the installation of ground lighting, perimeter security fencing and airport rescue and firefighting services, including two new fire trucks.

 Geography

-Lambete, the largest village in Munda, today consists of a number of shops, a branch of the Bank of South Pacific (BSP), a post office, a telecommunications centre, a bakery, accommodations, the airstrip and a small port.
+Lambete, the largest village in Munda, consists of a number of shops, a branch of the Bank of South Pacific, a post office, a telecommunications centre, a bakery, accommodations, the airstrip and a small port.